TypeRocket/typerocket/README.md

 ### Custom Taxonomy Fields

 You can also use the same design and principles to work with taxonomies.
+You will want to create both a Controller and Model when adding a custom taxonomy.

 ```php
 <?php